AMSP-04/NETN-LOG/NETN-LOG.md

 ### Scope

-NETN LOG covers the following services:
+NETN-LOG covers the following services:

 * Supply Service provided by a federate capable of simulating the transfer of supplies between consumer and provider.
 * Transport Service provided by a federate capable of simulating loading, transport or unloading of materiel.